gnaprs/scviz/docs/dev/contributing.md

 ### Pull Request

-To contribute your changes to the main scviz repository, [create a pull request](https://github.com/gnaprs/scviz/compare).
+To contribute your changes to the main scpviz repository, [create a pull request](https://github.com/gnaprs/scpviz/compare).
 The project maintainers will review your PR and provide feedback.
 If your changes align with the project goals and pass all tests, they will be merged into the main branch.